BrainlessZhiv/DnD-bot/README.md

 ### Random Encounter Generation
 The bot can generate random encounters based on the party's level and location.
 Use the `/encounter` command to generate and manage an encounter.

-### Loot Generation
+### Loot Generation and Item management
 The bot can generate loot for encounters or treasure chests.
-Use the `/loot create` command to generate loot, `/loot get` to retrieve loot details, and `/loot delete` to remove loot.
+Use the `/loot create` command to generate loot, `/loot get` to retrieve loot details, `/loot delete` to remove loot, and `/loot update` to update a loot entry.
+Use `/loot generate` to generate random loot.